4v0n/4vault/README.md

 # 4vault
-A simple self hosted cloud storage service.
+A simple self hosted cloud storage service using the MERN-TS stack.